Displacement to Length Ratio (D/L)

 Designer's note

-Increasing LWL while holding displacement constant lowers D/L, but it also lowers prismatic coefficient (Cp), the ratio of displaced volume to the prism defined by LWL × maximum submerged section area.
-Cp has an optimum range for any given speed-length ratio (about 0.55 at S/L = 1.0, rising to 0.70 around hull speed) — push it outside that range and drag goes up sharply.
-A naval architect who lengthens the hull to chase low D/L has to reshape the sections to keep Cp in the sweet spot.
-From the buyer's side, this is mostly invisible — but it's why a well-designed light cruiser feels balanced while a stretched-out hack can feel sluggish despite a low D/L.
+Increasing LWL while holding displacement constant lowers D/L, but it also changes the prismatic coefficient (Cp): the relationship between displaced volume and the long prism defined by the hull.
+Cp has an optimum range for each speed-length ratio.
+Push it outside that range and drag rises quickly.
+A designer who lengthens a hull to chase a low D/L still has to reshape the sections properly.
+From the buyer's side, this is mostly invisible, but it is why a well-designed light cruiser feels balanced while a stretched-out design can feel sluggish despite a low D/L.

 Reading the number as a buyer

-Don't worry about long tons or cube roots.
-If a listing tells you the D/L — or you compute it below — here's how to translate the output into what you'll actually experience on the water and at the dock.
+Do not worry about long tons or cube roots while shopping.
+If a listing gives you D/L — or you calculate it below — use it to picture how the boat will sail, carry gear, and feel at the dock.

 What the number feels like to live with: